ndumais/unity-discord/README.md

 # unity-discord
 Send messages to your [Discord](https://discord.com) channel via [webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

+## Warning
+Currently, the example scene is probably broken, at least some of them.

 ## Installation
 You can install directly using the Unity Package Manager with the following URL:
 ```